bsstahl/CognitiveInheritance/Posts/Code-Coverage-Must-Never-Be-Used-as-a-Metric.md

 ## A Better Metric

 If we want to determine the quality of our tests, we need to measure the coverage of our use-cases, not our code.
-This is a more difficult metric to measure, but it is a much better proxy for the real goal of testing.
+This is more difficult to measure than code coverage, but it is a much better proxy for the real goal of testing.
 If we can measure how well our code satisfies the needs of the users, we can be much more confident that our tests are doing what they are supposed to do -- ensuring that the software behaves as expected in all cases.

 The best tools we have today to measure use-case coverage are Behavior Driven Development tools like Cucumber, for which the .NET implementation is called SpecFlow.
 These tools test how well our software meets the user's needs by creating tests around how the users will utilize our software.
 This is a much better proxy for the real goal of testing, and is much more likely to help us achieve our quality goals.